 7 Best Egg Laying Duck Breeds

-Both the standard and jumbo version of the Pekin duck breed routinely offer up 200 to 250 large white eggs annually.
+Both the standard and jumbo versions of the Pekin duck breed routinely offer up 200 to 250 large white eggs annually.
 While duck hens from this breed are exceptionally consistent layer year round, they are rarely good sitters.

 If you want to grow the numbers of your duck flock and sustain egg laying for the long term future, Pekin duck eggs will likely need to be incubated in order to hatch.

-Pekin ducks are among the most popular for farmers, homesteaders, and preppers who want a highly trainable and dual purpose poultry bird.
-Due to the large size of even the standard Pekin duck, they make not just a stable egg producing bird but an excellent meat bird, as well.
+Pekin ducks are among the most popular for farmers, homesteaders, and preppers who want a highly trainable and dual-purpose poultry bird.
+Due to the large size of even the standard Pekin duck, they make not just a stable egg-producing bird but an excellent meat bird, as well.

 Out of all the duck breeds we have kept over the years, Pekin ducks have remained our staple egg producers and my favorite.
 In my personal opinion, Pekin ducks are the most hardy and intelligent breed.